Voluntary Separation Incentive Program (VSIP) Frequently Asked Questions

 Where can I find the separation agreement?

-• The separation agreement was emailed on August 20, 2024 along with additional details of the program.
+- A link to the separation agreement was included in the announcement made on March 27, 2025 along with additional details of the program.
 You can also find the separation agreement at the following link:

 How will taking advantage of the VSIP and/or the Early Retirement Program impact my retirement with Utah Retirement Systems?

-• Because every individual's circumstances will be different, we advise you to contact a URS retirement counselor at 801-366-7770 before applying for the program/s.
+- Because every individual's circumstances will be different, we advise you to contact a URS retirement counselor at 801-366-7770 before applying for the program/s.
 They will help guide you in making your decision.
-This will ensure you fully understand how your retirement will be affected.
+This will assist you to understand how your retirement will be affected.

 Will my VSIP separation payment be taxed?